University of Staffordshire

 Training with us

-Please see our website for further information and videos from current trainees and our service user and carer group.
+Please see our website for further information and videos from former trainees and our service user and carer group.

 Our Purpose

-The Staffordshire University course was set up in 2004 and was one of the first in the country to subscribe to develop a core competency model of training.
+The University of Staffordshire course was established in 2004 and was one of the first in the country to subscribe to develop a core competency model of training.

 The primary purpose of this course is to train skilled clinical psychologists who can function effectively in a range of social, cultural, and organisational environments.
 Therefore, your experiences across training with us are designed to help you develop knowledge and skills across the BPS competency areas.